Austrocylindropuntia cylindrica

 Austrocylindropuntia cylindrica (syn.
 Opuntia cylindrica), the cane cactus, is a species of flowering plant in the family Cactaceae.

+Distribution and habitat

 It is native to Colombia, Ecuador, and Peru, and it has been introduced to the Canary Islands, Morocco, Eritrea, Ethiopia, South Africa, Australia, and New Zealand.
 A popular ornamental, it is an invasive species in Europe, South Africa, and Australia.
 Due to a misidentification, for a time this species was erroneously thought to contain mescaline.